Ellicott's Stone

 Ellicott's Stone, also known as the Ellicott Stone, is a boundary marker in northern Mobile County, Alabama.
-It was placed on April 10, 1799 by a joint U.S.-Spanish survey party headed by Andrew Ellicott.
-It was designated as a National Historic Civil Engineering Landmark in 1968 and was added to the National Register of Historic Places on April 11, 1973.
+It was placed on April 10, 1799, by a joint U.S.-Spanish survey party headed by Andrew Ellicott.
+It was designated by the American Society of Civil Engineers as a Historic Civil Engineering Landmark in 1968 and was added to the National Register of Historic Places on April 11, 1973.